How do I find the best tutor for my child?

 Why use a tutor and not an online tutoring system?

-'Face-to-face tutoring' is flexible, interactive and human.
+In person tutoring is flexible, interactive and human.

 A tutor can sense when a child is having difficulty and can instantly help.
-They cannot be turned off.

 It is easy to log out of a computer program, or skip something that is important to practise, and so continuity is broken.